 Spirals: Art, Archives and the Curatorial between Cape Town and Berlin

-The Spirals virtual seminar throws ideas of art, archive and the curatorial into flux by resituating them in a series of exchanges between Cape Town and Berlin.
-Circulating ideas about art practise and archival engagement of all kinds between these two lively, dynamic yet also very different global north and global south settings, the series draws researchers, scholars, artists and curators in Cape Town and Berlin into a conversation in a themed virtual format.
+The Spirals virtual seminar series throws ideas of art, archive and the curatorial into flux by resituating them in a series of exchanges between Cape Town and Berlin.
+Curated by the Junior Research Fellow, Dr Duane Jethro, with the generous assistance of Nina Liebenberg, the series circulates ideas about art practise and archival engagement of all kinds between these two lively, dynamic yet also very different global north and global south settings.
+We bring researchers, scholars, artists and curators based in Berlin into a conversation with our colleagues at the CCA and the University of Cape Town in a themed virtual format

 Casting our ideas about art and archive into virtual flux, our conversations surface points of alignment, divergence and patterns of circulation around shared topics.
 Among other urgent questions, the series seeks to provoke discussion around the nature of archive, archival access and representation; the place of, and human emplacement in, theories of the non-human and nature; modes of engaging colonial legacies in archival formations; disciplines and disciplinary disobedience.
 Moving around, into and outwards of a crucial set of questions about archive and the curatorial, these conversations serve as a hub for intellectually orbiting through respective fields from different vantage points, and, in the process, decentering knowledge exchange and building constellations for future collaboration.